CESSProject/doc-v2/ref/in-depth-feat/rrc.md

     **Final Credits** = (reputation credits * 80%) + (random credits * 20%).
     {% endhint %}

-4. Please refer to the next chapter for reputation credits calculation, where random credits are generated through VRF.

-5. Block producer selection mechanism is the same as BABE, where each block producer is randomly selected from 11 validation nodes through VRF.
+4. Block producer selection mechanism is the same as [BABE](https://wiki.polkadot.network/docs/learn-consensus#block-production-babe), where each block producer is randomly selected from 11 validation nodes through VRF.

-6. The method of confirming blocks is the same as GRANDPA.
+5. The method of confirming blocks is the same as [GRANDPA](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa).

-7. At the 5th epoch of each era, the validator node of the next era will be selected.
+6. At the 5th epoch of each era, the validator node of the next era will be selected.

 # Reputation Model